-According to a report by FoxNews.com, the North Korean dictator got blackout drunk this past September while meeting with top military leaders.
+According to a report by FoxNews.com, the North Korean dictator once got blackout drunk while meeting with top military leaders.
 During that meeting, he went on a rant about their failure to produce a successful “military satellite” – a phrase often taken to mean an intercontinental ballistic missile.

 “Not being able to develop one military satellite is the same as committing treason,” the Korea Times reported Kim ranted during an all-night ragefest directed at his military leaders — just before ordering them to write letters of apology and self-criticism.

 At some point after giving those orders, the dictator went to bed, feeling the effects of a reported overindulgence of “spirits.”

 The next morning, when he awoke after having slept it off, he was stunned to see the military chiefs at his villa.
 He’d drunk enough to black out and forget his tirade of the previous night – much as the protagonists of the “Hangover” trilogy had.

 “Why are you gathered here?” the North Korean dictator asked according to the FoxNews.com, adding: “Be careful about your health because you are all old.”